oddsdk/ts-odd/README.md

   new TextEncoder().encode("👋") // Uint8Array
 )

-// Announce the changes to your other devices await fs.publish()
+// Persist changes and announce them to your other devices await fs.publish()

 // Read the file